nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_other_ecosystems.rst

 Connecting a third-party Zigbee legacy device to a Nordic-based Coordinator If you are connecting a third-party Zigbee device that is not compatible with Zigbee 3.0 to a Zigbee Coordinator that is programmed onto a Nordic Semiconductor's device, you must enable the legacy mode on the Coordinator by calling :c:func:`zb_bdb_set_legacy_device_support`.

-For the scenarios with the Nordic-based Coordinator, you can select the 802.15.4 channel on which the Coordinator will form the network by setting the :option:`CONFIG_ZIGBEE_CHANNEL` Kconfig option.
+For the scenarios with the Nordic-based Coordinator, you can select the 802.15.4 channel on which the Coordinator will form the network by setting the :kconfig:`CONFIG_ZIGBEE_CHANNEL` Kconfig option.
-Alternatively, you can enable the :option:`CONFIG_ZIGBEE_CHANNEL_SELECTION_MODE_MULTI` Kconfig option to allow the Coordinator to use the best channel with least RF interference.
+Alternatively, you can enable the :kconfig:`CONFIG_ZIGBEE_CHANNEL_SELECTION_MODE_MULTI` Kconfig option to allow the Coordinator to use the best channel with least RF interference.

 Connecting the device to other ecosystems
 *****************************************